 This recipe for chocolate refried beans is a heavily adapted version of Chantal Coady’s ‘Mexican refried beans with chocolate sauce‘ from her book Real Chocolate.
-I didn’t have some of the ingredients required nor the forethought to do the requisite planning, but needless to say, it’s delicious and I’ve made it many times since.
+I didn’t have some of the ingredients required nor the forethought to do the requisite planning, but needless to say, it’s delicious and I’ve made my version many times since.

 I’m a huge fan of refried beans.
-Not only because they’re tasty and comforting, but principally they make a nice quick meal when we get home from work.
+Not only are they tasty and comforting, but principally they make a nice quick meal when we get home from work.
 It’s also a good excuse to indulge in tortilla chips.
 Until I spotted this chocolate refried beans recipe however, I’d never made them with cocoa before – until now!

-If you’re feeling a bit more adventurous or have more time, these chocolate refried beans can play a starring role in an amazing vegetarian or vegan Mexican-style feast.
+If you’re feeling a bit more adventurous or have more time, these cocoa refried beans can play a starring role in an amazing vegetarian or vegan Mexican-style feast.
 This first time, we served them with tortilla chips, sheep’s yoghurt and chopped parsley with purple sprouting broccoli on the side.
 But they’re particularly good when rolled into warm tortillas with a spicy salsa, guacamole, feta-style cheese, coriander leaves and a green salad.

 I keep telling myself that next time I make chocolate refried beans, I’ll attempt to follow the original recipe more closely.
 But somehow this has never actually happened.
 I’m happy with my version.
 Although I’ll often wing it and add different herbs and spices or use whatever beans I happen to have to hand.
 I only had a tin of haricot beans this time, so that’s what I used.